Success functions in large contests: Introduction

 In Theorem \ref{thm-A-RPF} we add more structure and characterize the popular specification where performance is the sum of effort plus a noise term.
 As can be expected, this is much more demanding as it requires invariance of the winning probability to certain shifts of the effort distribution.
 We further show that in this case the distribution of noise can be identified from the CSF up to translations.

 We view these two theorems as providing a foundation for the use of RPFs in models of large contests.
-Isolating the necessary and sufficient conditions clarifies the structure of agents' incentives under this type of CSFs.
+Isolating the necessary and sufficient conditions clarifies the structure of agents' incentives under this type of CSF.
 Alternatively, in environments where the CSF can be estimated from observable data our results facilitate testing whether an RPF is an appropriate modeling choice.
 As an example, consider competition among scientists for research grants: The quality distribution of submissions in a given cycle can be estimated ex-post by the impact of each proposal, and so does the rate of success of each quality level; one can then test whether Co-monotonicity holds to determine if an RPF captures the evaluation process of proposals.

 In the finite-agent case, the CSF proposed by \citet{tullock1980efficient} and its generalizations are by far the most popular. \citet{skaperdas1996contest} provides the first axiomatization of this class by using a population consistency condition. \citet{clark1998contest} provide an asymmetric generalization of the homogeneous special case of \citet{skaperdas1996contest}, interpreting the consistency condition as an analogue of the choice axiom of \citet{luce1959individual}.
-Other generalizations include \citet{myerson2006population} for the case of unknown population size, \citet{munster2009group} who considers contests between groups, and \citet{rai2009generalized} where agents' investments are multidimensional. \citet{berry1993rent} was the first to propose an extension of Tullock's CSF to the case of multiple prizes as we have here; a critique of Berry's extension and an alternative specification were suggested by \citet{clark1996multi}.
+Other generalizations include \citet{myerson2006population} for the case of unknown population size, \citet{munster2009group} who considers contests between groups, and \citet{rai2009generalized} where agents' investments are multidimensional. \citet{berry1993rent} was the first to propose an extension of Tullock's CSF to the case of multiple prizes as we have here; a critique of Berry's extension and an alternative specification were suggested by \citet{clark1996multi}. \citet{fu2012micro} elaborate on the connection between noisy performance tournaments as in \citet{lazear1981rank} and the model of \citet{clark1996multi}.
 See \citet{sisak2009multiple} for a survey of the literature on multi-prize contests.